talpor/talpor-dev-handbook/docs/development/tech/index.md

   rewrite of that chunk, or better comment structure). **Don't reject code because you would have done it differently**.
 The main purpose of code reviews is to have **maintainable code**.

+- As a reviewer, remember to check back on concerns when they are fixed.
+As a reviewee, remember that concerns should be triaged and handled on a timely fashion.

 - If a reviewer and a reviewee can't agree over a point, bring a third party (another reviewer) to mediate.